Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Photograph the worn corners again fourteen days after the event.
 Color recovery, firmness underfoot, and crack width near shade trees tell you whether to book turf care, consultations, or simply wait for growth.
 Comparison photos need no drama; they need dates.

 Some associations restrict recovery treatments until soil firms.
 If rules apply, photograph damage early and ask for a remote review before you promise guests a perfect lawn.
-Compliance and honesty beat a failed overseed that violates timing rules and wastes seed.
+When you are ready for help, request a quote with guest dates, gate widths, and the three photos that worry you most.